Skip to content

 LearnClash daily engagement: daily quests, friend quests, streak freeze, AI tutor Clash vs Trivia Crack with weekly challenges only and no quests, streaks, or AI tutor LearnClash offers daily quests, cooperative friend quests, streak protection, and an AI tutor, while Trivia Crack has weekly challenges only.

 Streaks track days played in a row.
 Miss a day?
-LearnClash Premium includes a streak freeze that saves your chain.
+A streak freeze can save your chain, and every user can hold one per week (Premium holds three).
 The AI tutor mascot Clash explains wrong answers and chats about any topic.
 Studying feels like a chat, not a flashcard grind.
 Topic-locked duels let you challenge a friend on just one subject.
 Try a football trivia showdown or any other niche.

 Who Should Choose LearnClash?

 Pick LearnClash if you want to get smarter while competing.
-It pairs quiz duels with real learning tools: ELO rankings, any-topic play, and spaced repetition that tracks your growth over time.
+It pairs quiz duels with real learning tools: ELO rankings, any-topic play, and 3-stage spaced repetition that tracks your growth over time.

 LearnClash persona illustration showing a confident learner surrounded by feature badges: ad-free, ELO Iron to Phoenix, any topic, deep stats, daily quests, Clash AI tutor, with Clash mascot giving thumbs up LearnClash is built for players who want to learn and climb a real skill ladder at the same time.